vpalmisano/virtual-background/README.md

 *   `smoothing`: (Number) Factor for temporal smoothing of the segmentation mask.
 Default `0.75`.
 *   `smoothstepMin`: (Number) Minimum threshold for the smoothstep function applied to the segmentation mask.
 Range `0.0` to `1.0`.
 Default `0.6`.
 *   `smoothstepMax`: (Number) Maximum threshold for the smoothstep function applied to the segmentation mask.
 Range `0.0` to `1.0`.
 Default `0.9`.
 *   `backgroundImageUrl`: (String) URL of the image to use as the virtual background.
-Updated via file upload in the demo or using the `VirtualBackground.updateBackground()` method.
+Updated via file upload in the demo or using the `VirtualBackground.updateBackground()` method that triggers a file selector.